 You might be asking yourself, what is a trader?
-Well, next to parenting, I think trading is one of the most significant personal endeavors a person can take on in their lifetime.
+Well, next to parenting, it could be one of the most significant personal endeavors a person can take on in their lifetime.

 I say this because of how difficult and all-consuming it can be at times.
 And, it is one of the last professions that who you are, and your work ethic is reflected directly back on you in your equity curve.